mattie1da/beth-larcombe/README.md

 ## Adding new projects

-I've tried to keep things easy to update from one or two (okay.. three) places.
+I've tried to keep things easy to update from two places.

+- The data (json)
+- The page itself (next.js page)

 ### Data

-The site widely uses the data in `lib/projects/data.tsx`, it is here you need add to the existing array of objects.
+The site widely uses data from `lib/projects/data.json` for projects.
+It is here you need add to the existing array of objects.

 Each object is one project, I recommend copy and pasting an existing object (to the bottom of the list) and amending it as per the spec of your new project.

 ### Creating a new project page

 Next.js cleverly spins up pages whenever something is added to `pages/`.

 Once the data has been added, duplicate an existing project from `pages/project/blah.tsx`, and rename it.

 Important note: the file name will become the slug in the URL, so choose a nice name!

 ### Changing the project index

-In the new project page you've creeated, you will see an index variable near the top of the file. `const index = 1`.
+In the new project page you've created, you will see an index variable near the top of the file.

+`const index = 1`

 This index gets the relevant object from the data array you have amended before, so be sure to adjust the index accordingly.

 Once the index is set, it will also let the breadcrumbs ('previous' and 'next' buttons at the bottom of the project) work out which order the projects are in.

-## Deployed on Netlify
+## Deployed on Netlify (and Form/Emails)

 This project is deployed and hosted on Netlify.
+The form in the footer utilises [Netlify's Form/Email notification system](https://docs.netlify.com/forms/setup/).

 ## More about Next.js